 Employment contracts of members of the Management Board are awarded for a definite period of time (with exception of internal appointments).
 In the event the employment contract is terminated before the expiry date, the maximum severance payment will amount one year’s salary, unless the board member resigns voluntary or the termination is the result of his or her actions.

 The remuneration policy for the Management Board will be reviewed periodically (every 3-4 years) and amendments will be subject to approval of the AGM.
-During the AGM 2020 no amendments were made with respect to the remuneration policy.
+During the AGM 2021 no amendments were made with respect to the remuneration policy.
 The next policy review is scheduled for 2022.

 Changes in Management Board

 As per September 1, 2021, Michael Jongeneel was appointed as FMO’s new CEO.
 On the same date Linda van Broekhuizen stepped down as CEO ad interim and continued as Advisor to the Management Board until February 28, 2022.